 Often when aniseikonia is present, it may be noted that tasks are easier to perform when using only one eye compared to having both eyes open.
 Using highly specialized instrumentation and the latest in computer testing techniques, these symptoms may be lessened or eliminated with an individualized treatment program consisting of specially designed spectacle lenses and or contact lenses.

 Patients have come from across the country and internationally to the Aniseikonia Service for evaluation and treatment options.
 Frequently these patients are co-managed with their primary care eye doctors and typically require only one visit to the Aniseikonia Service to initiate treatment.

-To schedule an appointment, call 614-292-2020, option 2.
+To schedule an appointment, call 614-292-2020, option 1, then option 2.
 You can also request an appointment online through our request an appointment page.